 At least he is into daddies.
 Buckley is the former Editor In Chief at Vogue Hommes International.
 He was diagnosed with that damn cancer in 1989 and was not really expected to make it.
 After his recovery the couple moved from NYC to London with their toddler, Alexander.
 Ford:

 “I went to a fashion show and this silver-haired guy was staring at me with these piercing water-blue eyes.
 It scared me because I absolutely saw and knew my entire future.
 You can look at someone and feel like you’ve known them forever.
 That first night, I had drinks with Richard, and I felt I knew everything about him.”

-Sitting and waiting at my Oncologist clinic, I passed up the 24-year -old copy of Field & Stream and opted for a 2013 Interview magazine with Ford on the cover.
+Sitting in the luxurious infusion suite at my Oncologist clinic, I passed up the 24 year old copy of Field & Stream for a 2013 Interview magazine with Ford on the cover.
 I was gobsmacked to learn this tid-bit from Ford:

 “When I come home… I wear no clothes until I leave.
 I eat naked.
 I do everything completely naked.”

 The three Ford-Buckleys share their lives with a pair of smooth fox terriers.
 Their first dog, John, lived 14 years with the couple and appeared on the runway and in Tom Ford photo shoots.
 Currently, they have Angus and India, who are ten and seven years old.
 These terriers appeared in Ford’s brilliant, heartbreaking film A Single Man, based on a novel by yesterday’s #BornThisDay subject, Christopher Isherwood.
 It was, for me, a masterful directorial debut and a stunning, emotionally devastating film.